-- isActive : Boolean = true [1] - If active==TRUE then the ConfigurationDecisionModelEntry is actually applied when transforming source into target configurations; otherwise it will be ignored.
-With this
+If active==TRUE then the ConfigurationDecisionModelEntry is actually applied when transforming source into target configurations; otherwise it will be ignored.
+With this attribute, configuration decisions can (temporarily) be disabled without having to delete them from the model.

-If this is set to FALSE for a ConfigurationDecisionFolder, then the entire contents of this folder are deactivated, no matter to what value their isActive-attribute is set.
+If this is set to FALSE for a ConfigurationDecisionFolder, then the entire contents of this folder is deactivated, no matter to what value their isActive-attribute is set.